David Dinkins, New York City’s first Black mayor, dies at 93

 After high school graduation in 1945 — where he was elected president of his homeroom class — Mr. Dinkins tried to enlist in the Marine Corps in the closing months of World War II.
 He was initially rejected by the Marines on the grounds that its “Negro quota” was full.

-He entered the Army and, through perseverance, transferred to the Marine Corps and spent 13 months in uniform, mostly at Camp Lejeune, N.C.
+He entered the Army and, through perseverance, transferred to the Marine Corps and spent 13 months in uniform, mostly at Camp Lejeune in North Carolina.
 After his discharge, he used the GI Bill to study mathematics at Howard University in Washington and graduated in 1950.

-In 1953, he married a fellow Howard graduate, Joyce Burrows, and settled in Harlem, where her father was a businessman with political connections.
+In 1953, he married a fellow Howard graduate, Joyce Burrows, and settled in the Harlem neighborhood in New York, where her father was a businessman with political connections.
 Joyce Dinkins died in October.
 Complete information on survivors was not immediately available.

 That patronage led to one term as a state assemblyman in the mid-1960s — he chose not to run after the district was redrawn — and later the chairmanship of the city Board of Elections.
 Mr. Dinkins was a political player in his own right by the time Abraham D. Beame (D) won the mayoralty in 1973.